‘Crowded Room Wisbech’

-The secondary purpose was to encourage participants to develop an interest in contemporary art, either by engaging with the work, becoming part of the portrait or by assisting Tim in the creation of the main, and complementary, works of art.
-Film and photography was also used to record the making of the portrait and local students were invited to join the team to help create all of the pieces, which were then exhibited.
+The secondary purpose was to encourage participants to develop an interest in contemporary art, either by engaging with the work, becoming part of the portrait or by assisting Tim in the creation of the main and complementary, works of art.
+Film and photography were also used to record the making of the portrait and local students were invited to join the team to help create all of the pieces, which were then exhibited.

 Tim and Jenny Ward, his Project Manager, engaged with local councils, businesses, organisations, schools, community leaders and members of the public in Wisbech to determine the most appropriate way to deliver the project, taking the environment and any special circumstances into account.
 Representatives from these organisations then became Tim’s local champions and helped him in a variety of ways, to ensure its success.
 This group of Champions grew daily and included the teams from the Wisbech and Fenland Museum, the Rosmini Centre, Wisbech Town Council, Fenland District Council and the Wisbech Community Development Trust.

 Tim and his team conducted pre-visits to Wisbech prior to commencing the project and worked with the local champions to identify the most appropriate locations to create the artworks and engage with participants.
 The local primary schools, secondary schools and college committed to the project.

 The team also delivered workshops as part of the project, to encourage those who attend to try different art practices, learn more about Tim and his work, and to develop a better understanding of their place within the community.